Inquiry into Afghanistan vet who killed family, self, to continue in Nova Scotia

-An inquiry into an Afghanistan war veteran who shot and killed three members of this family before turning the gun on himself continues Tuesday in Nova Scotia.
+An inquiry into the case of an Afghan war veteran who fatally shot three members of his family before turning the gun on himself has heard from an RCMP officer who found the bodies shortly after the killings in rural Nova Scotia.

-It’s the second full day of hearings for the inquiry into the case of Lionel Desmond, a 33-year-old former infantryman who killed his mother, wife and daughter before killing himself in January 2017.
+Staff Sgt.
+Addie MacCallum told the inquiry he and another officer were dispatched to Lionel Desmond’s home in Upper Big Tracadie, N.S., shortly after 6 p.m. on Jan.
+3, 2017 following a 911 call reporting a “suicide in progress.”

 READ MORE: Inquiry into death of Afghan veteran Lionel Desmond, his family now underway in Nova Scotia